Ya0h4cker/MyCTFstudy/web security/java/Fastjson/Fastjson deserialization.md

 ## Native deserialization

-Native deserialization refers to the use of Java native deserialization `ObjectOutputStream.writeObject()` as the source to trigger deserialization vulnerabilities.
+Native deserialization refers to the use of Java native deserialization `ObjectInputStream.readObject()` as the source to trigger deserialization vulnerabilities.

 In `Fastjson`, the `JSONArray` class inherits the Serializable interface, and has a `toString()` method.
 In that method, the `toJSONString()` method will be called, which in turn triggers the `getter` method of the specified class.
 Therefore, we can trigger a deserialization vulnerability by calling the `toString()` method of the `JSONArray` class from the `readObject()` method of the `BadAttributeValueExpException` class.